Will & Grace: Karen: The Musical

 It had been announced that Megan Mullally would be creating and starring in a new Broadway musical titled Karen: The Musical.
 This musical would have had Mullally reprising her role of Karen Walker.
 She stated in an interview that the show may also involve recurring guest star Leslie Jordan in his role as Beverley Leslie, with a story revolving around their rivalry.

 According to Mullally, the project was cancelled due to the rights to the Karen character being withdrawn.
 Mullally stated to have already gained approval from the network, as well as having the Broadway production company Fox Theatricals, director and choreographer Casey Nicholaw and composer Jeff Blumenkrantz all lined up to participate in the production, before certain stakeholders in the Karen Walker character withdrew the rights for its use in the production.

 Jack & Karen

 There had been talk in 2008 that a spin-off was being developed by NBC titled Jack & Karen, featuring Sean Hayes and Megan Mullally reprising their roles.
-Hayes initially showed interest in the spin-off but was ultimately put off by the short-lived Friends spin-off, Joey.
+Hayes initially showed interest in the spin-off but was ultimately put off by the Friends spin-off, Joey.
 Furthermore, Mullally's new work schedule in the form of her talk show, which was canceled several months later, did not allow her to pursue the spin-off at the time.